Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions

 \section{Input-to-state Safety for Automated Trucks}

-In this section, we implement previously introduced \textit{tunable input-to-state safe control barrier functions} (TISSf-CBF) to design the longitudinal controller of a connected automated truck while responding to the motion of a connected vehicle ahead.
-We use a simplified model to design the controller and we demonstrate that the controller can maintain safety in real-world safety-critical scenario by simulating a high-fidelity vehicle model.
+Here we implement previously introduced \textit{tunable input-to-state safe control barrier functions} (TISSf-CBF) to design the longitudinal controller of a connected automated truck while responding to the motion of a connected vehicle ahead.
+We use a simplified model to design the controller and we demonstrate that it can maintain safety in real-world safety-critical scenario by simulating a high-fidelity vehicle model.

 Consider the simplified model for the system: